materialsvirtuallab/nano266/labs/lab4/README.md

    where $E_{slab}$ is the energy of the slab, $E_{bulk}$ is the energy per atom of bulk Al, and N is the number of atoms in the slab.

-   Using the converged value of nvac, vary your nslab between 1 and 4.
+   Using the converged value of nvac, vary your nslab between 1 and 6.
 Again, determine the value of nslab that converges the surface energies to 0.01 Jm $^{-2}$.
+Do not exceed `nslab = 6` for this exercise.

    Report your final surface energy in Jm $^{-2}$.

 # Q2: The (111) surface of Al

+We will now explore the (111) surface of Al.

 # Q3: Adsorption of H on Al